-12. The Districts have recently received "strong advice" not to go ahead

-( an undoubted ) power.
+12. The Districts have recently received " strong advice " not to go ahead with Referendums, on the basis that would be an unreasonable exercise of ( an undoubted ) power.
 I do not agree.

 13. This advice appears to be for two reasons.